proxmox/proxmox-backup/docs/storage.rst

 As a best practice, you should keep multiple backups, including outside of your network and on different media.
 Proxmox Backup Server provides the tools to do both.
-It is possible to create :ref:`remote sync jobs <backup_remote>`; by setting up a remote Proxmox Backup Server you can take advantage of the sync job feature and create off-site copies of your backups.
+By setting up a remote Proxmox Backup Server you can take advantage of the :ref:`remote sync jobs <backup_remote>`; feature and create off-site copies of your backups.
-This is recommended, since offsite instances are less likely to be infected by the ransomware in your local network.
+This is recommended, since offsite instances are less likely to be infected by ransomware in your local network.
 It is also possible to create :ref:`tape backups <tape_backup>` as a second storage medium.
 This way you get an additional copy of your data which can easily be moved off-site.